kiborgok/biashara-hub/README.md

 * Open the index.html file from your preferred browser.
 ### Online link
 * Click the link in the about section from your preferred device.
-Either a computer,phone,tablet or an Ipad.

 ## Technology Used
 * HTML - Used to build the structure of the page.